-A Participant who completes a planned program of training with a "complete" or "pass" designation from the school.
+A Participant who completes a planned program of Training with a "complete" or "pass" designation from the school.
 Training completion must be reflected in the I-Trac record with a service end date and status of Completed.
-The training end date is the last date the Participant attended any service provided as part of that training program, including the dates of examinations if they were provided as part of the service.
-Credentials obtained by completing training must be entered in I-Trac and a copy of the documentation of Credential attainment must uploaded to the I-Trac Participant record.
+The Training end date is the last date the Participant attended any service provided as part of that Training program.
+Credentials obtained by completing Training must be entered in I-Trac and a copy of the documentation of Credential attainment must uploaded to the I-Trac Participant record.